Event Delegation in Partially Hydrated Apps

 /**

-* @directive: Attach once during initial script evaluation.
+* Attach once during initial script evaluation — before any island hydrates.

 */